theta360developers/plugin-guide/docs/workflow.md

 ## Debugging

+### Save logcat to file on camera

+This is a typical debugging workflow:

+1. Enter `adb shell` in terminal to enter the shell in the camera.
+2. `logcat > /sdcard/DCIM/log.txt&`
+3. Reproduce issue, camera may reboot.
+4. `adb pull /sdcard/DCIM/log.txt` in terminal

+### View logcat on workstation

-You can debug the THETA V with a USB cable and adb.
+For some messages, you can also debug the THETA V with a USB cable and adb in real-time.
 The camera will operate in Plugin Mode while connected to adb.
+It's better to save to save as explained above because the camera may lock or reboot when it encounters the bug and you'll lose the connection.

 ![](img/debug/debug-connection.png)